 The twenty-first annual Environmental Film Festival in the Nation’s Capital kicks off this week in Washington, DC.
 The event, which runs from March 12 – 24, will screen 190 films that celebrate our connection with the natural world—from an exploration of the Amazon to a kayaking trip down the infamous Los Angeles River.
 I caught up with Peter O’Brien, the Festival’s executive director, who answered a few questions via e-mail.
 The 2012 Festival was one of the most ambitious to date—over a hundred films were screened—but this year’s event looks even bigger.
 What are some of the highlights?
 The 2013 …

+When a land trust in Grayslake, Illinois, made a strategic decision in 2005 to include farmland in its list of property types to preserve, it joined scores of traditional ‘woods and waters’ trusts across the U.S. which are increasingly preserving agricultural lands and building local food systems.
 While it made sense strategically, since much of the county’s remaining forested and open land has already been conserved, it was also right on mission for Conserve Lake County (CLC).
 As they got into it, the CLC leadership realized that they didn’t want to convert purchased farms to natural uses, though, but rather …

 Viruses that devastate fish farms, like the one that broke out last month in British Columbia, could have serious implications for wild salmon populations.

 The first environmental film festival is celebrating its 20th year of using movies to bring green issues to the masses.
 Founder Flo Stone took a minute to answer our questions before the excitement begins.

 "Renewable rider" Tom Weis biked the over 2,000 miles of the U.S. portion of the proposed Keystone XL pipeline route, learning along the way that opposition to the project doesn't fall along party lines.